UnifiedID2/uid2-docs-preview/preview/docs/ref-info/updates-doc.md

 The content that was in the previous *UID2 SDK for JavaScript Integration Guide*  is now in a supplementary document for publishers who want to implement the JavaScript SDK on the server side.

 :::note
-This document was updated in January 2024 to [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md), and the JavaScript Standard Integration Guide is now the [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).
+This document was updated in January 2024 to [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md), and the JavaScript Standard Integration Guide is now the [Client-Server Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).
 :::

 ### New: UID2 Client-Side Integration Guide for Prebid.js